esikm/Pillow/docs/handbook/tutorial.rst

     out = im.point(lambda i: i * 1.2)

 Using the above technique, you can quickly apply any simple expression to an image.
-You can also combine the :py:meth:`~PIL.Image.Image.point` and :py:meth:`~PIL.Image.Image.paste` methods to selectively modify an image:
+You can also combine the :py:meth:`~PIL2.Image.Image.point` and :py:meth:`~PIL2.Image.Image.paste` methods to selectively modify an image:

 Processing individual bands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~